jeremyreeder/gridscout/docs/index.md

 past I have volunteered as a firefighter, a home security advisor, and a range safety officer.

-You may wish to do the same.
-I suggest that you work together with others around you who share your preparedness goals.
+You may wish to protect your own home and community.
+I suggest that you work together with others around you who share this goal.
 Such a group may be called an emergency response team, an emergency service, or a militia.

 I created GridScout™ to help me in my role as a community defense analyst for [my local battalion][battalion] of Idaho's unorganized militia.
 I share it to